The Nest

 What Is A COVID-19 Clause?

 A COVID-19 clause is a rider or a waiver added to a purchase or rental agreement in real estate.
-It’s a rider designed to help people protect themselves from sudden mishaps and protects them from delays that could happen due to the COVID-19 crisis.
-These ensure that either party has an “easy out” or a little leeway during a real estate transaction during the age of COVID.
+It’s a rider designed to help people protect themselves from sudden mishaps and protect them from delays that could happen due to the COVID-19 crisis.
+These ensure that either party has an “easy out” or a little leeway during a real estate transaction during COVID-19.

 What Exactly Does A COVID-19 Clause Do?